Shanghai STD Advice For Expats

 Most STDs can be cured effectively if treated quickly.
 While some STDs, such as Herpes, might be with you for life, they can also be brought under control, and precautions taken so you don't spread them to others.

-There are local specialized Shanghai STD hospitals, including the Shanghai Skin Disease and STD Hospital (上海市皮肤病性病医院), as well as other large local Shanghai hospitals, including Huashan hospital (华山医院), where you can get tested.
+There are local specialized Shanghai STD hospitals, including the Shanghai Skin Disease and STD Hospital as well as other large local Shanghai hospitals, including Huashan hospital where you can get tested.

 Testing in these hospitals can be quite cheap, but as discussed in our Shanghai Public hospitals article, you must be prepared for a lack of privacy and personal attention.

 After waiting in line for what could be a very long time, the doctor will give you a prescription for blood tests with little discussion.
-You will receive the results 3-4 days later, but even if they come back negative you might have little peace of mind while still worrying about what caused the rash or other symptoms.
+You will receive the results 3-4 days later, but even if they come back negative you might have little peace of mind; still worrying about what caused the rash or other symptoms.

-As reflected in this forum discussion, some Shanghai expats can accept this type of service in return for a cheap price, while others will not feel comfortable with the lack of thoroughness and personal care.
+Some expats can accept this type of service in return for a cheap price, while others will not feel comfortable with the lack of thoroughness and personal care.

 Fortunately, there is another option for Shanghai expats to get tested for STDs.
 Sino-Aid sells a wide variety of STD testing kits, and cooperates with several foreign and private clinics in Shanghai.

 Their hotline has quite good English language service and they will arrange an appointment with one of their partner foreign clinics in Shanghai to do the testing, such as DeltaWest Clinic in Hongqiao.
+You can find a list of such hospitals and clinics in our international hospitals in Shanghai article.

 You can also go directly to one of the foreign clinics or VIP wards of other hospitals, such as the Ren'ai.
 However, first checking out the websites of Sino-Aid and their partner Sexual Health in Shanghai, as well as giving Sino-Aid a call at 5108 2260, can give you lots of useful information at no extra cost.